Periodic table: Synthetic elements

 By 1936, the pool of missing elements from hydrogen to uranium had shrunk to four: elements 43, 61, 85, and 87 remained missing.
-Element 43 eventually became the first element to be synthesised artificially via nuclear reactions rather than discovered in nature.
+Element 43 eventually became the first element to be synthesized artificially via nuclear reactions rather than discovered in nature.
 It was discovered in 1937 by Italian chemists Emilio Segrè and Carlo Perrier, who named their discovery technetium, after the Greek word for "artificial".
 Elements 61 (promethium) and 85 (astatine) were likewise produced artificially in 1945 and 1940 respectively; element 87 (francium) became the last element to be discovered in nature, by French chemist Marguerite Perey in 1939.
 The elements beyond uranium were likewise discovered artificially, starting with Edwin McMillan and Philip Abelson's 1940 discovery of neptunium (via bombardment of uranium with neutrons).
 Glenn T. Seaborg and his team at the Lawrence Berkeley National Laboratory (LBNL) continued discovering transuranium elements, starting with plutonium in 1941, and discovered that contrary to previous thinking, the elements from actinium onwards were congeners of the lanthanides rather than transition metals.
 Bassett (1892), Werner (1905), and the French engineer Charles Janet (1928) had previously suggested this, but their ideas did not then receive general acceptance.
 Seaborg thus called them the actinides.
-Elements up to 101 (named mendelevium in honour of Mendeleev) were synthesised up to 1955, either through neutron or alpha-particle irradiation, or in nuclear explosions in the cases of 99 (einsteinium) and 100 (fermium).
+Elements up to 101 (named mendelevium in honour of Mendeleev) were synthesized up to 1955, either through neutron or alpha-particle irradiation, or in nuclear explosions in the cases of 99 (einsteinium) and 100 (fermium).

 A significant controversy arose with elements 102 through 106 in the 1960s and 1970s, as competition arose between the LBNL team (now led by Albert Ghiorso) and a team of Soviet scientists at the Joint Institute for Nuclear Research (JINR) led by Georgy Flyorov.
 Each team claimed discovery, and in some cases each proposed their own name for the element, creating an element naming controversy that lasted decades.
 These elements were made by bombardment of actinides with light ions.
 IUPAC at first adopted a hands-off approach, preferring to wait and see if a consensus would be forthcoming.
-Unfortunately, it was also the height of the Cold War, and it became clear after some time that this would not happen.
+But as it was also the height of the Cold War, it became clear that this would not happen.
 As such, IUPAC and the International Union of Pure and Applied Physics (IUPAP) created a Transfermium Working Group (TWG, fermium being element 100) in 1985 to set out criteria for discovery, which were published in 1991.
 After some further controversy, these elements received their final names in 1997, including seaborgium (106) in honour of Seaborg.